 1.5.
-Translating science into policy guidance
+Translating Science into Policy Guidance

 California has a strong existing foundation for developing science-based, pragmatic policy guidance, even in the face of uncertainties about the future.
-Chapter 3.0 of this report applies the newest science to update policy guidance, as appropriate.
+Chapter 4.0 of this report applies the newest science on sea level rise and other coastal hazards to update policy guidance, as appropriate.
 These updates do not represent new or significantly changed state policy direction.
 Consistent with the 2018 California Sea-Level Rise Guidance, this 2024 update recommends a stepwise process for incorporating Sea Level Scenarios into planning and decisions that is still precautionary in nature.
-This report describes considerations for adaptation and planning that match the advancing sophistication of adaptation planning across the state, and upholds California's values and priorities that are as relevant today as five years ago when the 2018 California Sea-Level Rise Guidance was released.
+This report describes considerations for adaptation and planning that match the advancing sophistication of adaptation planning across the state and upholds California's values and priorities that are as relevant today as five years ago when the 2018 California Sea-Level Rise Guidance was released.

 Rising Seas 2017 provided a rigorous treatment of scientific uncertainties associated with the physical processes of sea level rise by providing probabilistic projections.
-The 2018 California Sea-Level Rise Guidance then created decision-ready sea level scenarios by selecting certain projections and assigning levels of risk aversion associated with each (see Table 1 in the 2018 California Sea-Level Rise Guidance).
+The 2018 California Sea-Level Rise Guidance then created decisionready Sea Level Scenarios by selecting certain projections and assigning levels of risk aversion associated with each (see Table 1 in the 2018 California Sea-Level Rise Guidance).
 Like the 2018 sea level projections, the California Sea Level Scenarios in Chapter 2.0 incorporate a risk-based framing by addressing uncertainties in the physical processes causing sea level rise, and in the ability to model and project future timing and magnitudes of sea level rise.
 Chapter 2.0 differs from the 2018 California Sea-Level Rise Guidance in that it provides Sea Level Scenarios spanning a range of emissions pathways, rather than several sets of probabilistic projections each linked to a different emissions pathway (RCP).
 Like the 2018 California Sea-Level Rise Guidance, the stepwise process for incorporating sea level rise into planning and decisions still includes consideration of other important elements of risk, qualitative and quantitative social and economic impacts, and adaptive capacity.

-Chapter 4.0 of this report describes how sea level rise intersects with multiple coastal hazards including flooding, groundwater rise, and shoreline change.
-Application and use of Sea Level Scenarios and the accompanying guidance is not a single step but should be invoked at multiple stages of climate adaptation planning and implementation.
-To that end, several data visualization and decision-support tools have been developed, and continue to be refined, to support local, regional, and statewide adaptation planning, which are summarized in Appendix 3.
+Chapter 3.0 of this report describes how sea level rise intersects with multiple and often compounding hazards including coastal and precipitation-based flooding, groundwater rise, and shoreline change.
+Application and use of Sea Level Scenarios and the accompanying policy guidance is not a single step but should be invoked at multiple stages of climate adaptation planning and implementation.
+To that end, several data visualization and decisionsupport tools have been developed, and continue to be refined, to support local, regional, and statewide adaptation planning, which are summarized in Appendix 4.
 OPC, working with local, tribal, state and federal partners, will continue to support and advance uptake and use of this policy guidance in the full breadth of adaptation planning and implementation that intersects with sea level rise.